 The grant/categorical budget was developed during the proposal process but assumptions and needs may change along the way.
 If a budget modification is needed then the following steps should be taken:

-Review the grant contract to determine the policy of the grantor on budget revisions.
+Review the grant contract to determine the policy of the funding agency on budget revisions.

-Contact the grantor as appropriate, for permission to change the budget.
+Contact the funding agency as appropriate, for permission to change the budget.

-Upon approval by grantor, Grant Accounting is to be notified of budget revisions.
+Proceed to revise the grant budget .
+Grant Accounting will assist in data enteringthe budget revisions through the requesting vehicle.

-prior to cation/ssion.
+It will then go through a review prior to certification/submission.

-Budget revisions will be initiated via BanWeb by the Campus designee.
+Once the funding agency has approved the grant budget revision then hen Banner Budget revisions will need to be coordinated with the campus Business Office or will be initiated via BanWeb as appropriate.

-Budget revisions should occur between categories of expenses and do not result in an increase to the original award
+An amendment or change in allocation (i.e. P2 State Chancellor’s re-allocation for categoricals) will require a change to be made to revenue

-An amendment or change in allocation (i.e. P2 State Chancellor’s re-allocation for categoricals) .
+Budget revisions should occur between categories of expenses and do not result in an increase to the original award Budget revisions that are related to changes in revenue are initiated by providing allocation information to the appropriate campus individual, Budget Analyst at BC, Accounting Manager at CC, and PC.

 Cal-Card